Survival and Flourishing

 Due to the capacity available by our staff, accessibility services for applicants are less than those for winners.
 If while in the process of submitting your application you have a disability that prevents you from filling out the application yourself, we can offer to help you for up to 3 hours in the course of writing your application or various administrative work to aid in the application process

-Can a philanthropist advised by the S-process donate to organizations affiliated with recommenders in the S-process?
+Can a philanthropist advised by the S-Process donate to organizations affiliated with recommenders in the S-Process?

 Yes.
-This answer has two parts: about the S-process in general, and about SFF specifically.
+This answer has two parts: about the S-Process in general, and about SFF specifically.

-1. In general, the S-process is just a procedure a philanthropist can use to decide whether and where they want to make donations; at the end of the process, they can donate wherever they might normally donate, and are not obliged to follow the process.
+1. In general, the S-Process is just a procedure a philanthropist can use to decide whether and where they want to make donations; at the end of the process, they can donate wherever they might normally donate, and are not obliged to follow the process.
 Nonetheless, it’s probably a good idea for a recommender to be recused from evaluating their own organization for a grant, for the sake of making better-optimized decisions about whether to make the grant.

-2. Specifically for SFF S-process grant rounds, when a recommender joins a round from an organization that has also submitted an application for funding, we have always recused that recommender from evaluating their own organization for a grant.
+2. Specifically for SFF S-Process grant rounds, when a recommender joins a round from an organization that has also submitted an application for funding, we have always recused that recommender from evaluating their own organization for a grant.
 We also sometimes recuse people from evaluating organizations that they are very closely affiliated with, even if they don’t work there.
 In unclear cases, the process we follow for deciding recusals is similar to the procedure a Board of Directors of a charity (or any company) would recuse a Board member from deciding their own salary: by disclosing relevant information, discussing, and conducting a vote amongst the group (in our case, the recommenders).
 Often recommenders simply recuse themselves, in which case a vote is unnecessary.

 None of this procedure is a legal requirement, because it’s fine for a philanthropist to donate to a charity and also ask people at that charity a) how much funding the charity needs, and b) where else would be a good place to donate.
 So, the reason we recuse people from evaluating their own applications is to improve the quality of our group decision-making, not because it is somehow morally or legally wrong for a charity to ask for donations and recommend donations to other charities at the same time.